aalopez23/Machine-Learning-Project/README.md

 Support Vector Machine: Can be used to find a boundary between classes with different kernels.
 Decision Tree: Can capture non-linear relationships, and can be used to reduce overfitting.
 Neural Network: Can be used for large datasets, and can be used to reduce overfitting.

+##Conclusion
+The inital logistic regression model has shown to be overfitting.
+The training accuracy is 1.0 which shows that the model has memorized the data.
+When this is used towards the test data, it is significantly lower at 0.575, which means that the model does not do well with unseen data.
+Some improvements that could be made is to implement different features. we could add cross-validation to make sure that the model generalizes well.
+We could use a SVM machine to try and fight the overfitting and better focus on non-linear relationships.